 Developed in consultation with faculty experts, students, staff and other community members, the plan is a departure from the campus sustainability efforts in recent decades.
 Rather than outlining broad sets of untargeted initiatives, Brown's plan identifies five key commitments to action in areas that are of utmost global concern and where Brown is best positioned to effect real change.
 Those commitments are to reduce greenhouse gas emissions, reduce nutrient pollution, safeguard human health, reduce water use and associated impact, and curb biodiversity loss.

 A steering committee composed of students, faculty and staff will lead implementation of the plan.
-The committee will be supported by the Office of Sustainability and will work with existing operational committees and processes to articulate goals and next steps.
+The committee will be supported by the Office of Sustainability and Resiliency and will work with existing operational committees and processes to articulate goals and next steps.